dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Description
 ~~~~~~~~~~~

-Used to configure the MET tool mtd (mode time domain).
+Used to configure the MET MODE Time Domain tool mtd.
+This tools follows objects through time and can also be used to track objects.

 .. _configuration-11: